 15 SR20DET Specs That Prove Why Drifters Love This Engine

-We dig out Nissan’s SR20DET specs to understand exactly what makes it is one of the most popular JDM tuning platforms.
+We reveal Nissan’s SR20DET specs to understand exactly what makes this engine one of the most popular Japanese tuning platforms.

 - 1. When was it built?
 It was first manufactured in 1989 in Nissan’s Bluebird 2000SSS Attessa Limited (U12 Chassis).
 The engine’s final service was in Nissan’s Silvia Spec-R coupé (S15 chassis) which was discontinued in 2002.